seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  of them (`BNB`, `FET`, `TRX`) classed `market` by the run's own `residual7`, and nothing in the answer said so. `В тренде, входа сегодня нет` names every coin in its own trend at the freeze that carries no row, no `СОЗРЕВАЕТ` item and no `ИЗБЕГАТЬ` reason of its own (§4), **and every name in it carries that coin's own refusing PRICE** — its trend floor, its cool-off price, or both where both were computed (§4) — in the form `NEAR 2.8713`. **A bare list of names in this line is the banned form of `ИТОГ` arriving through the one line the rule did not cover:** this file already says that a name with no price and no date leaves the field rather than being printed without one, and it says it about a field the Boss reads after this one. **Measured 20.09, third run:** ten names, no prices, on a line the owner read — correctly — as a statement that the coins had already risen and nothing was to be done about any of them.
+  of them (`BNB`, `FET`, `TRX`) classed `market` by the run's own `residual7`, and nothing in the answer said so. `В тренде, входа сегодня нет` names every coin in its own trend at the freeze that carries no row, no `СОЗРЕВАЕТ` item and no `ИЗБЕГАТЬ` reason of its own (§4), **and every name in it carries the price at which that coin BECOMES a trade** — the activating price of its cool-off, its trend floor or its retest (§4), whichever its own refusing condition lifts at, with every gate but reachability passing there — in the form `NEAR $2.8033`. **A coin for which no price passes today stands after «ни по какой цене:» at the end of the line, with none** — its trend floor beyond its cool-off or its retest, so the conditions are incompatible (§4). **A price beside a name reads as an entry, and a price at which the file refuses is the one number that must never stand there.** Measured 21.09, the first run under `-25-a`, which printed the REFUSING price: of twelve names, two carried a price at which the coin becomes a trade, seven carried the anchor at which the chase test had just failed, and three carried a price for a coin whose trend floor and cool-off do not overlap, with no entry at any price. **A bare list of names is the other failure, and `-25-a` closed it:** measured 20.09, third run, ten names and no prices, on a line the owner read — correctly — as a statement that the coins had already risen and nothing was to be done about any of them, while the run's own appendix held eight computed prices.
-  The same ten refusals carried eight computed prices in the run's own appendix.
   **A coin in its own trend is never absent from the answer.** Measured 19.09: six coins trending up at the freeze — SUI, ONDO, RENDER, SOL, ETH, XLM — appeared nowhere, on the morning after the owner asked for the second time why a rising coin was hidden from him.